Hayley Roberts

 Next-Generation OH Megamaser Hunting

 OH Megamasers (OHMs) are rare, astrophysical masers produced by major galaxy mergers.
 The OHM spectral lines can "spoof" similar signals as the 21cm neutral Hydrogen (HI) line from spiral galaxies at different redshifts.
 While this hasn't yet significantly impacted past HI surveys, current and future surveys on the Square Kilometere Array (SKA) and its precursors will be reaching groundbreaking redshifts and depths - unknowingly detecting science-rich, never-before-seen OHMs.
 To reduce this "contamination" and utilize OHMs to their fullest potential, a method for sorting OH from HI sources without optical spectroscopic redshifts is absolutely paramount.I have created for a proxy to sort these two populations from each other using near- to mid-IR photometry and a k-Nearest Neighbors algorithm.
 This method utilizes the vast amount of IR photometry available from missions like WISE and Spitzer's IRAC to measure small differences in star formation that is observed between HI sources and OH megamaser hosts.
 This can accurately identify OH megamasers over 99% of the time.
 Read the paper here.This work is done in support of the several current and upcoming HI surveys on Square Kilometre Array (SKA) precusors.
 This includes Apertif, an HI survey on the Westerbork Synthesis Radio Telescope, where our algorithm correctly identified an early OH megamaser detection (Hess, Roberts, et al. 2021).
-Looking at the Distant Universe with the MeerKat Array (LADUMA) is another SKA precursor that is utilizing this algorithm and has already discovered the highest redshift OH megamaser to date (Glowacki et al. 2022).
+Looking at the Distant Universe with the MeerKat Array (LADUMA) is another SKA precursor that is utilizing this algorithm and broke the record for the highest redshift OHM detection (Glowacki et al. 2022).
+This record was broken again only a year later by another survey on the MeerKAT Array (Jarvis et al. 2023).

 Discovery of the highest redshift OH megamaser